-Five of the nation's top 10 high schools are Arizona charter schools
+Five of the nation's top 10 high schools are in Arizona

 According to U.S. News and World Report, Basis Scottsdale is the nation's top-performing high school.
 Mark Henle/azcentral.com

 PHOENIX — Five of the nation's top 10 high schools are in Arizona — and they're all branches of the same charter school.

 According to U.S. News & World Report, BASIS Scottsdale is the nation's top-performing high school, followed by BASIS Tucson North and BASIS Oro Valley.
 BASIS Peoria and BASIS Chandler were ranked fifth and seventh, respectively.